AlexanderEllis/blog/content/posts/morse-code.md

 # Morse Code Listening Game

-In this game, it will play a word in Morse Code and you have to enter it right.
+In this game, it will play a word in Morse Code, and you have to type in the word.

 <br>
 <div class="game-container">